Who we are?

 1.6 6th line: X,Y data in columns

-1.7 7th line: Word END is entered after the last data row
+1.7 7th line: The word END is inserted after the last data row

-2. The delimiters for data file values are a space or comma.
+2. The delimiters for data file values should be a space or comma.

 3. UDF parameters (P1..P8) must be in sequence (Do not skip a parameter)